shreyash0019/Age-Calculator-Python/README.md

-# Age Calculator Python
+# Age Calculation Program

-This repository contains script that calculates a user's age in years, months, and days based on their input.
+This program calculates a user's age in years, months, and days based on their input.
 It uses the `time` and `calendar` modules to handle date and time operations.

 ## Features